ArmSoM/documentation/docs/main/ArmSoM Product/sige7s.md

 ---
-description: The ArmSoM-Sige7 is powered by Rockchip's latest flagship RK3588,octa-core 64-bit processor, with a max frequency of 2.4GHz, a 6 TOPS NPU, and up to 32GB of RAM.
+description: The ArmSoM-Sige7s is powered by the Rockchip RK3588s, a new-generation flagship octa-core 64-bit processor.
+It features a rich array of hardware interfaces, covering communication buses commonly used in the embedded industry, such as I2C, SPI, UART, and CAN.
+For multimedia, the micro HDMI port supports video output up to 8K at 60fps.
+Its octa-core CPU, clocked at up to 2.4GHz, handles daily multitasking needs for applications such as servers and gateways.
+The integrated NPU delivers 6 TOPS of computing power, significantly enhancing the performance of various model algorithms.
-keywords: [armsom, armsom-sige7, SBC, maker kit, Rockchip]
+keywords: [armsom, armsom-sige7s, rk3588s maker kit, rockchip, rk3588s product overview]
 sidebar_label: "Sige7s"
-sidebar_position: 2
+sidebar_position: 3
 slug: /armsom-sige7s
-image: /img/sige/sige7-bananer.png
+image: /img/sige/sige7s-bananer.png
 ---